Jimmy Savile sexual abuse scandal: Aftermath

-Savile's family asked "out of respect to public opinion" that his gravestone be taken from the cemetery where his body is buried.
+Savile's ornate black granite and steel headstone stood for just 19 days.
+It was unveiled on 20 September 2012, but Savile's family asked "out of respect to public opinion" and to others buried in and visiting the cemetery, that his gravestone be taken from the cemetery where his body is buried.
 Scarborough Borough Council and funeral directors removed it "under cover of night" and sent it to landfill.
+Savile's body remains interred in the cemetery in Scarborough, as although it was proposed that it be exhumed and cremated, the campaign was unsuccessful due to the charities who received the money from Savile's will rejecting the cost of £20,000.

-It was announced that Savile's inscription in the wall of Leeds Civic Hall would be removed in October 2012.
+Savile's inscription in the wall of Leeds Civic Hall was removed in October 2012.
 In the same month a café at Stoke Mandeville Hospital, originally called "Jimmy's" and displaying a neon sign in the shape of Savile's signature, was renamed 'Cafe@WRVS'.
 Cunard cancelled a sail-past tribute to Savile's burial place at Scarborough, scheduled for 15:00 BST on 1 August 2013.
 The University of Bedfordshire stripped Savile of the honorary degree it had awarded him in 2009 and the University of Leeds revoked the honorary doctorate it had awarded him in 1986.
 Savile's name was removed from the Great North Run Hall of Fame.

-On 23 October 2012 two registered charities, the Jimmy Savile Charitable Trust and the Jimmy Savile Stoke Mandeville Hospital Trust, set up to "provide funds for the relief of poverty and sickness and other charitable purposes beneficial to the community", announced they would close and have their funds redistributed to other charities.
+On 23 October 2012, two registered charities, the Jimmy Savile Charitable Trust and the Jimmy Savile Stoke Mandeville Hospital Trust, set up to "provide funds for the relief of poverty and sickness and other charitable purposes beneficial to the community", announced they would close and have their funds redistributed to other charities.